 Geneticist, Toby Bradshaw, hunts with a cast of Harris’s Hawks that he selectively bred.
 He created the Baywing Database in April of 1999 and curated it for the first 16 years of its existence.

 Raptor ecologist, Jennifer Coulson, hunts with her husband, Tom, and a group of their selectively bred Harris’s Hawks.
-She became the Baywing Database curator in November of 2015.
+Baywing Database curator since November of 2015.

 NORTH AMERICAN FALCONERS ASSOCIATION